SunLite9/Linux-Container-Runtime/README.md

 ./scripts/fetch-rootfs.sh
 ```

-This will be replaced by our own registry puller in Task 6, which fetches
+This was later superseded by the registry client (see Registry pull
-arbitrary images (not just Alpine) from Docker Hub.
+below), which fetches arbitrary images (not just Alpine) directly from
+Docker Hub — kept here as the original bootstrap path.

 ### `pivot_root`, not `chroot`